 According to the rumors, St Peter and his followers used this cave in Antioch to hide from the Roman soldiers and pray.
 It’s believed that the name “church” was used for the first time to describe this cave.
 It’s also rumored that St Peter was killed in one of the tunnels of the cave while trying to escape from the Roman soldiers.

 According to another story, Saint Peter the Apostle went as far as Rome and he continued spreading Christianity with St Paul.
-Meanwhile, he was caught by the Romans and he was crucified like Jesus Christ.
+Meanwhile, he was caught by the Romans and he was crucified like Jesus.
 Where he died in Rome stands Vatican where the Pope resides.
 And on his grave stands St Peter’s Basilica, the biggest church of Italy.

 As known, Christianity was a forbidden religion during the Roman Empire era.
 This ban lasted until 313 when Emperor Constantine announced the Edict of Milan.
 Following the edict, Christians were given the freedom to practice their religion.

 However, the three centuries between AD 30, the date regarded as Jesus’ death date, and 313 was hard for Christians.
-Christians were persecuted because of their beliefs and they had to pray secretly to avoid mistreatment.
+They were persecuted because of their beliefs and they had to pray secretly to avoid mistreatment.
 For example underground cities in Cappadocia were used by Christians to hide from the Roman soldiers.

 The Churches in Christian Rome

 In the early period, cave churches in Cappadocia, Antioch and Ephesus were places where Christians worshiped secretly.
-On the other hand, the same churches received great attention in Christian Rome.
+On the other hand, the same churches received great attention later in Christian Rome.

-Cave Church of St Peter Entrance Fee 2022
+Cave Church of St Peter Entrance Fee 2024

-Cave Church of St Peter Opening Hours 2022
+Cave Church of St Peter Opening Hours 2024

 Visiting times of the museum may change due to various activities, pilgrimage period or renovations.
 So before you go, you can visit the museum’s official website to see the latest status.